Junfei-Z/junfei-z.github.io/content/research/Power_modeling/index.md

   caption: 'Energy-aware SLM inference with HSMM-driven CMDP optimization'
 ---

 This research introduces a **stochastic and interpretable framework** for sustainable **on-device inference of small language models (SLMs)** under strict energy and hardware constraints.
-By capturing fine-grained CPU/GPU power dynamics and optimizing inference scheduling with constrained MDPs, the work provides a principled foundation for **adaptive, resource-aware AI at the edge** [oai_citation:0‡Junfei__Stochastic_Power_Modeling_and_Constrained_MDP_Optimization_for_On_Device_SLM_Inference.pdf](file-service://file-7tuLYaNsaCUGZTaq4A7dDA).
+By capturing fine-grained CPU/GPU power dynamics and optimizing inference scheduling with constrained MDPs, the work provides a principled foundation for **adaptive, resource-aware AI at the edge**.

 ## Problem and Motivation